sumanp31/ANN/README.md

 3. Third activation layer has 6 units, is uniformly initialized and has a RELU activation function.

-4. Fourth activation layer has 6 units, is uniformly initialized and has a RELU activation function.
+4. Fourth activation layer has 1 units, is uniformly initialized and has a SIGMOID activation function.

 ## Experiment